Taking A Nap Near The Fireline

 Firefighting is often exhausting work and firefighters can find themselves needing to sleep while on the fireline.
-Before pausing to rest, firefighters must weigh the following considerations:
+Before pausing to rest, firefighters must weigh the following:

 - Are lookouts posted?
 Discuss who that lookout can be.
 Can the lookout on the knob across the draw watch over you, or does it need to be your partner on the fireline alternating rest times?

 - Are you still within agency work and rest guidelines?
-Review what these guidelines are.
+Review these guidelines.

 - Does your crew need a break?
 Have they been pushed too hard?
-Talk about situations where you need to simply take yourself and/or your crew off the fire for uninterrupted rest.
+Talk about situations where you need to simply take yourself and/or your crew off the fireline for uninterrupted rest.

 To reduce risks: